 - Meanwhile, in medium size bowl, sift together the superfine sugar, cream of tartar and salt.
 Discard any large pieces of sugar left.
 Set bowl aside.

-- In a separate large bowl, sift together the powdered sugar and almond flour.
+- In a separate large bowl, sift together the powdered sugar, instant coffee and almond flour.
 Process the remaining large pieces in a food processor to pulverize them, then sift.
 Set the bowl aside.

 - Line half baking sheets with parchment paper, or macaron guide silicone mats.
 Or place templates under the parchment, if using.